 In fact, Hungary claim that seven of the attackers from the 2015 Paris attacks slipped through Hungarian borders while posing as migrants.
 Salah Abdeslam (one of the attackers) is believed to have made four trips to Hungary in August and October 2015 in which he picked up other terrorists linked to both the Brussels and Paris attacks.
 There are also fears that as ISIS loses territory in Syria, their followers will flee through open borders into Europe.

-At Border & Transport Security you will hear from experts on the most critical issues facing borders and transport hubs.
-You will meet fellow practitioners to share best practice and explore the latest capabilities for secure border and transport management.
+At Border & Transport Security attendees heard from experts on the most critical issues facing borders and transport hubs.
+Attendees met fellow practitioners to share best practice and explore the latest capabilities for secure border and transport management.

 - Border Agencies